AF-GRILL/DISPluginForUnity/README.md

     - Latest Entity State PDU Timestamp
     - Spawned From Network
         - Whether or not this entity was spawned from the network.
-    - DIS Timeout
-		- How long to wait in seconds after an Entity State PDU is received before deleting.
-Gets refreshed after an Entity State PDU is received.
     - Entity Type
 		- This record specifies the kind of entity, the country of design, the domain, the specific identification of the entity, and any extra information necessary for describing the entity.
-        - Setting this in the component is mainly used for sending DIS data.
         - This value gets set when an Entity State PDU or Entity State Update PDU is received for the associated entity.
     - Entity ID
 		- This record specifies the site ID, application ID, and entity ID fields.
 They combine to form a unique identifier of the entity in the exercise.
-        - Setting this in the component is mainly used for sending DIS data.
         - This value gets set when an Entity State PDU or Entity State Update PDU is received for the associated entity.
     - Entity Force ID
 		- This field distinguishes the different teams or sides in a DIS exercise.
-        - Setting this in the component is mainly used for sending DIS data.
         - This value gets set when an Entity State PDU or Entity State Update PDU is received for the associated entity.
     - Entity Marking
 		- This record is used to specify the friendly name of the entity to be interpreted for display.
-        - Setting this in the component is mainly used for sending DIS data.
         - This value gets set when an Entity State PDU or Entity State Update PDU is received for the associated entity.
+    - DIS Timeout
+		- How long to wait in seconds after an Entity State PDU is received before deleting.
+Gets refreshed after an Entity State PDU is received.
 	- DIS Culling Mode
 		- Culls DIS packets based on settings
 			- Options: